-- .1 In this standard, unless the context requires otherwise, the following definitions shall apply: - .1 Accident: An undesirable and unexpected event resulting in personal injury, property or environmental damage, or losses in the production process. - .2 Act/Law: All applicable municipal, provincial and federal acts, regulations, laws and codes. - .3 CN: Canadian National Railway Company or a designated representative thereof. - .4 Construction Site: A place where foundation work and erection, maintenance, renovation, repair, upgrading or demolition of buildings or civil engineering structures is performed on the site itself.
-Site inspection, advance earth-moving work and other work determined by regulation are also included, as are the premises provided by the employer to construction workers for lodging, eating or leisure. - .5 Contractor: The person to whom the Contract is awarded and who is obliged to perform all the work stipulated in the Contract.
-The Contractor is at all times and under all circumstances responsible for all Subcontractor activities. - .6 CROR: Canadian Rail Operating Rules, as well as the special instructions in use at Canadian National. - .7 CSST: Commission de la santé et de la sécurité du travail du Québec. - .8 Employee: Any person employed on the construction site, by Contractors or their Subcontractors, or as a Consultant to these parties. - .9 Governing Authority/Body: Authorities and bodies with the authority to enforce regulations. - .10 Incident (Near Miss): An undesirable and unexpected event which under slightly different circumstances could have resulted in personal injury, property or environmental damage, or losses in the production process. - .11 Operator: A person responsible for operating or driving vehicles or equipment. - .12 Professional Engineer: Professional Engineer registered in the province where the work is being performed. - Protecting Foreman (also referred to as CN Assigned Employee): A Protecting Foreman is a CN employee qualified in the Canadian Rail Operating Rules (CROR).
-Protecting Foremen are responsible for protecting employees against Railway traffic.
-Protecting Foremen are charged solely with the safe movement of trains and are not responsible for the safety of the Contractor, the Contractor's personnel or the Contractor's equipment. - .14 Qualified Person: A person who, by reason of his/her knowledge, training and experience in a specific field, has the skills necessary to perform a task safely and efficiently. - .15 Responsible Person: A person authorized by the Contractor as their representative to direct the works. - .16 Risk: The possibility that a specific undesirable event may occur, within a given time period or under specific circumstances, and that the event may produce negative effects or consequences. - .17 Risk Evaluation: A quantitative estimation of the possibility of a given undesirable event occurring and of its consequences.
+- .1 In this standard, unless the context requires otherwise, the following definitions shall apply: - .1 Accident: An undesirable and unexpected event resulting in personal injury, property or environmental damage, or losses in the production process. - .2 Act / Law: All applicable municipal, provincial and federal acts, regulations, laws, and codes.

+- .3 CN: Canadian National Railway Company or a designated representative thereof. - .4 Construction Site: A place where foundation work and erection, maintenance, renovation, repair, upgrading, or demolition of buildings or civil engineering structures is performed on the site itself.
+Site inspection, advance earth-moving work, and other work determined by regulation are also included, as are the premises provided by the employer to construction workers for lodging, eating, or leisure. - .5 Contractor: The person to whom the contract is awarded and who is obliged to perform all the work stipulated in the contract.
+The Contractor is at all times and under all circumstances responsible for all subcontractor activities. - .6 CROR: Canadian Rail Operating Rules, as well as the special instructions in use at Canadian National. - .7 CSST: Commission de la santé et de la sécurité du travail du Québec. - .8 Employee: Any person employed on the construction site, by contractors or their subcontractors, or as a consultant to these parties. - .9 GEI: General Engineering Instructions. - .10 Governing Authority/Body: Authorities and bodies with the authority to enforce regulations. - .11 Incident (Near Miss): An undesirable and unexpected event, which under slightly different circumstances could have resulted in personal injury, property or environmental damage, or losses in the production process. - .12 Operator: A person responsible for operating or driving vehicles or equipment. - .13 Professional Engineer: Professional engineer registered in the province where the work is being performed. - .14 Protecting Foreman (also referred to as "CN Assigned Employee"): A protecting foreman is a CN employee qualified in the Canadian Rail Operating Rules (CROR).
+Protecting foremen are responsible for protecting employees against Railway traffic.
+Protecting foremen are charged solely with the safe movement of trains and are not responsible for the safety of the Contractor, the Contractor's personnel or the Contractor's equipment. - .15 Qualified Person: A person who, by reason of his/her knowledge, training and experience in a specific field, has the skills necessary to perform a task safely and efficiently. - .16 Responsible Person: A person authorized by the Contractor as their representative to direct the works. - .17 Risk: The possibility that a specific undesirable event may occur, within a given time period or under specific circumstances, and that the event may produce negative effects or consequences. - .18 Risk Evaluation: A quantitative estimation of the possibility of a given undesirable event occurring and of its consequences. - .19 RTC: Rail traffic controller.
+Person responsible for controlling train movements in a given sector. - .20 Subcontractor: Any person to whom the Contractor assigns the execution of work or the supply or manufacturing of materials or equipment. - .21 Visitor: A person authorized to visit the construction site to examine conditions, or to give or gather information, but who is only at the site for a short time.
+The Contractor shall accompany visitors. - .22 WCB: Workers' Compensation Board of the province where work is being performed. - .23 Work Site: Any place where the Contractor performs tasks as part of the contracted work. - .24 Worker: See employee.